 6. Repair Corrupted Firmware

-As mentioned above, corrupted firmware may be draining your laptop’s battery, even if it’s brand new.
+As mentioned above, corrupted firmware may drain your laptop’s battery, even if it’s brand new.

-Corrupted firmware is a serious issue, and its solutions aren’t always straightforward.
+Corrupted firmware is a serious issue.
+Its solutions aren’t always straightforward.
 One solution will be to access the BIOS recovery page if your laptop has one.

 It usually requires you to press a couple of buttons on the keyboard simultaneously.